ansys/pyfluent-visualization/doc/source/api/visualization/plots.rst

 .. autoclass:: ansys.fluent.visualization.matplotlib.matplot_objects.Plots

-In the following example, a ``plots`` object is instantiated with a Fluent session as its context.
-The ``plots`` object is used to create and display an XY plot and monitor plots.
+In the following example, a ``Plots`` object is instantiated with a Fluent session as its context.
+The ``Plots`` object is used to generate and display an XY plot and monitor plots.

 .. code-block:: python